Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/builds.md

 **Note:** Nothing exists in that location until you make a build.

-Regardless of file format, the build is always delivered to the location specified by the Adapter.
+Regardless of file format, the build is always delivered to the location specified by the Host.

 To complete a build, select a library and click the Build option that is available at that level of the publishing process \(Build for Development, Build for Staging, and so on..